 Anti-Jewish hate stories travel well and age well, with an audience already primed with stereotypes, eager to believe.
 Both CSM 12 and CSM 6 play upon a mother’s anguish for her dead child, the emotive theme of many anti-Jewish stories.
 Notable in this respect is a story that takes place in England, like CSM 6, and involves a mocking re-enactment of crucifixion, like CSM 12.
-The events help us place the anti-Jewish stories in the songs of the Cantigas within their wider historical context.
 In 1144, 12 year old apprentice tanner, William of Norwich, was found dead in Mousehold Heath, outside Norwich, by a forester, Henry de Sprowston.
 Different versions of the story disagree on the date of finding the corpse, but all are around Easter.
 They all agree that Henry saw injuries which suggested torture, and that William of Norwich had been gagged with a wooden teasel.
 Thomas of Monmouth, a monk in the Benedictine monastery at Norwich, was clear who was responsible: “no Christian, but only a Jew would have taken it up himself to kill the innocent in this way with such rash daring.”
 Many Christians of Norwich agreed and sought justice.
 To find the culprit, local Jews were told to attend the ecclesiastical court and submit to trial by ordeal, but the sheriff, John de Chesney, protected them in the castle, advising that a Christian court had no jurisdiction over Jews.

 When a local Jew was murdered two years later, people’s minds returned to the unsolved crime against William.
 Three or so years after that, c.
 1149, Thomas of Monmouth arrived in Norwich, making it his life’s work to prove collective Jewish culpability and make William a saint.
 He started The Life and Miracles of William of Norwich in 1149/50 and had completed the seventh volume by 1173.
 In it, he revived the idea of the Jewish blood libel, that Jews kidnap and murder Christian children by crucifixion to use their blood in religious rituals, and popularised the myth in England by presenting ‘evidence’ from Jewish converts to Christianity, whose testimonies were driven by the need to distance themselves from their old faith in order to keep their livelihood, and possibly their lives.
 Keen to turn William into a Christian saint and martyr, Thomas wrote of miraculous occurrences around William’s grave, such as a rose that continued to bloom through winter and William’s appearance to believers in heavenly visions.
 In the days before modern medicine or widespread use of the scientific method, the lure of miraculous cures found a ready market of hopefuls at William’s shrine: “dropsy … a weak boy … sick Emma … How many were cured by drinking scrapings from the tomb.”